rust-lang/rust/src/doc/rustc-dev-guide/src/queries/salsa.md

 A query group is a set of queries which have been defined together as a unit.
 The database is formed by combining query groups.
-Query groups are akin to "`Salsa` modules".
+Query groups are akin to "Salsa modules".

-A set of queries in a query group are just a set of methods in a `trait`.
+A set of queries in a query group are just a set of methods in a trait.

-To create a query group a `trait` annotated with a specific attribute (`#[salsa::query_group(...)]`) has to be created.
+To create a query group a trait annotated with a specific attribute (`#[salsa::query_group(...)]`) has to be created.

-An argument must also be provided to said attribute as it will be used by `Salsa` to create a `struct` to be used later when the database is created.
+An argument must also be provided to said attribute as it will be used by Salsa to create a `struct` to be used later when the database is created.

 Example input query group: